YifanBu/YifanBu/README.md

 ### Hi there 👋 I'm [Yifan(Ivan) Bu](https://www.linkedin.com/in/ivan-bu/)
-> DevOps Engineer, Cloud Consultant, and Lifelong Learner
+> Cloud Data Engineer, Data Analytics Consultant, and Lifelong Learner

 <div>
  <p>
-Yifan(Ivan) Bu is an experienced developer and consultant in the digital marketing space who spends his time working with startups and enterprises around the APAC on digital transformation and digital marketing projects.
-Early 2022, he decided to dive into the deep field of Cloud and DevOps and he has never stopped diving deeper since then.
+Yifan(Ivan) Bu is an experienced cloud data engineer and consultant in the data analytics space who spends his time working on Google Cloud for clients around the APAC region.
+Early 2022, he decided to take a break and spend time with family after covid-19.
+Meanwhile, he dived into multi-cloud ocean and achieved 4 AWS and Azure certificates.

-- :mag: I’m currently diving into Cloud and DevOps ocean.
+- :mag: I’m currently diving into Multi-cloud ocean.
-- :bulb: Ask me about AWS, Azure, Terraform, DevOps, Cloud Security and Automation with Python.
+- :bulb: Ask me about Data Analytics, Data Warehouse, Big Data, GCP, AWS, Azure, and Terraform.
 - 📫 How to reach me: email: ivanbuau@gmail.com
 - :house: Home Base: https://www.linkedin.com/in/ivan-bu/